Databases

 Consistent data makes sense logically.
 It’s not a property of a db.
 An app can leverage db features to achieve consistency.
 Like atomicity, isolation, foreign keys, referential integrity, validation, etc.

-So a database can’t make your data magically consistent but it can help you with this
+So a database can’t make your data magically consistent but it can help you to achieve consistency.

 Atomicity

 All or nothing.
-It reduces a long list of possible problems when running a transaction to a abort-and-retry
+It reduces a long list of possible problems when running a transaction to an abort-and-retry

 Isolation